 The LCDA Latino Board Tracker

-for identifying individuals by race.
+for identifying individuals of Latino ethnicity.
 With only 1.1% of California Fortune 1000 board seats, Latinas are severely underrepresented.

 - 77% of all Fortune 1000 companies do not have a Latino on their board